biowpn/bioweapon/_posts/2024-08-29-arithmetic-types-in-cpp.md

   - In fact, I've encountered bugs that could have been avoided were `signed` type used
   - Both `signed` and `unsigned` are useful in different use cases

-If we don't specify the signedness, it defaults to `signed`.
+If we don't specify the signed-ness, it defaults to `signed`.
 That is:

 - `int` is the same as `signed int`
 - `long` is the same as `signed long`